-What made you decide to study abroad?
+What made you decide to leave Russia to study abroad?

 “Not everyone in my administration is fortunate enough to have the ability to study abroad.
-Therefore, I took the challenge to go abroad and gain expertise in the international practice of public administration to bring this back to my region so I will be able to implement changes that will seriously improve our standards of services for our residents.”
+Therefore, I took the challenge to go abroad and gain expertise in the international practice of public administration to bring this back to my region so I would be able to implement changes that will seriously improve our standards of services for our residents.”

 Anastasiya took a one-year sabbatical with the full support of her government and managed to secure the Ford Foundation International Fellowship Programme, a highly competitive scholarship covering all tuition fees, living expenses and flights.
-This scholarship is designed to offer advanced study opportunities for leaders who work for social change and can be applied to any course in the world provided the candidate has an unconditional offer for a place to study.
+Anastasiya was given one year to find a suitable course and she researched various appropriate courses for her professional needs.

-She also learnt from reading London Met's student profiles that many people had come from developing countries to study the course and returned home to implement policies for social change.
+She learnt from reading London Met's student profiles that many people had come from developing countries to study the course and returned home to implement policies for social change.
 The final deciding factor was the work placement module, something that could prove extremely informative and expose her to real-life situations and examples of managing public services under international standards.

 “My purpose in studying abroad was my wish to gain useful knowledge in order to implement what I had learnt and train staff back in my home administration.”

-Tell us a bit more about the work experience on the course
+Tell us a bit more about the work experience on the course...